Viral replication

 Illustration of viral recombination.
 Our work on EV-A71 RdRp illustrates that a combination of backtracking and polymerase flexibility leads to an enhanced incidence of both copy-back synthesis and recombination in EV-A71 virus (image credit: University of North Carolina/TU Delft).

-As is clear from the ongoing SARS-Cov-2 pandemic, RNA viruses represent a threat to human health.
+As is clear from the SARS-Cov-2 pandemic, RNA viruses represent a threat to human health.
 For this reason, bio-medically relevant applications form an important motivation for our ongoing research in viral replication.
 These include the characterization of the methods of action of antiviral drugs as described above, the usage of force spectroscopy platforms for drug screening, and vaccinology.

 Vaccines are currently the major means to prevent viral infection and global pandemics, yielding an imperative requirement for the development of safe, low cost, and scalable vaccine production process.
 A type of vaccine that has gained significant interest over the recent years, are virus-like particles (VLPs) vaccines representing one of the most promising alternatives to present vaccines.
-We are particularly interested in the biophysical characterisation of this particles, using techniques such as AFM, and (cryo)-EM will be required.
+We are particularly interested in the biophysical characterization of this particles, using techniques such as AFM, and (cryo)-EM will be required.
 This characterization is especially during the re-assembly of the individual proteins that constitute the capsid.
 This is a necessary step if one wants to completely avoid the risk of producing particles with RNA trapped inside.

 Researchers currently involved